temporalio/sdk-python/README.md

 #### Definition

-Activities are functions decorated with `@activity.defn` like so:
+Activities are decorated with `@activity.defn` like so:

 ```python
 from temporalio import activity